danteboe/ExpMantenibilidad2/readme.md

 A Django-based microservices project for demonstrating bulkhead, read, and write database patterns in a medical data context.

-It developed this as part of the course "ISIS2503- Arquitectura y diseño de software" (Software architecture and design) at Universidad de los Andes.
+I developed this as part of the course "ISIS2503- Arquitectura y diseño de software" (Software architecture and design) at Universidad de los Andes.

 A video (in Spanish) showcasing the project can b e watched through this link: https://youtu.be/RImE-6kuCwk